Officially nicknamed the “Natural State” (formerly the Bear State), Arkansas was the 25th state to join the United States of America on June 15, 1836.

 Just outside of the town, there is a point where you can take in views right across the Ozark valley.

 At night you can sometimes glimpse lights that flicker, sway, and even change color.

 Skeptics would be quick to the point that this is most likely light pollution from various electronic sources across the valley if there wasn’t just one catch – the Dover Lights have been reported in the region before electricity was introduced.

 The legend attached to this phenomenon is that they are the ghosts of Spanish Conquistadors that came to the region with Hernando de Soto searching for gold.

-Like all southern states, Arkansas is rich with history.
+Like all southern states, Arkansas is rich in history.

-While some parts of it we may wish to forget, there are many other examples which make the state shine, or at the very least pique your curiosity!
+While some parts of it we may wish to forget, there are many other examples that make the state shine or, at the very least, pique your curiosity!

 No matter what, though, there’s definitely something for everyone that visits the Natural State.